fulcrologic/java-probe/README.md

 ## General Usage

-IMPORTANT: This library downloads Java source using Maven (and it issues a shell command `mvn` to do so).
-Make sure you have `mvn` on your PATH (it is available on all platforms, e.g. MacOS Home Brew).
+NOTE: This library downloads Java source using Clojure's tools.deps library.

 1. Install an AI tool that supports MCP use, like Roo Code or Claude Code
 2. Add an nREPL MCP server